Search by category, archive or keyword

 Opioid abuse is a serious problem throughout the United States.
-It causes large numbers of fatalities every year, and Arizona has a large percentage of these deaths.
+It causes substantial numbers of fatalities every year, and Arizona has a significant percentage of these deaths.
 Opioid abuse is an epidemic throughout the state.
 Opioid addictions in Arizona have led to countless dangerous, life-threatening overdoses and the numbers have been rising.
-Addiction can affect every aspect of a person’s life, including his or her job and personal relationships.
+Addiction can affect every aspect of a person’s life, including the workplace and personal relationships.
 Families of people struggling with opioid addictions can suffer, as well.
 Sometimes interventions are an effective option to help people recover from drug dependencies.
 If you or a loved one is suffering from an opioid addiction, there are addiction interventions in Arizona.

 Arizona Opioid Addiction Statistics

 The opioid epidemic in Arizona is a serious issue.
 Between June 2017 and April 2018, there were 7,144 possible opioid overdoses reported in Arizona.
 16% of the possible overdoses were fatal.
 Although opioid addictions can and do occur in all types of people, they are slightly more common for men.
 Of people struggling with opioid addiction in Arizona, 59% are men and 41% are women.
 Maricopa County saw the largest number of overdoses at 4,383.

 Opioid addictions often persist for long periods of time.
 It is rare that a person develops a dependency that only lasts for a short period.
 For this reason, 13% of the people hospitalized with a possible overdose between June of 2017 and April of 2018 had also been hospitalized in 2016 for an opioid-related issue.
 Of the people previously hospitalized for an opioid-related cause, 14% died from their recent overdose.